AdrianSuliga/Simple_Games/Guess_a_number/README.md

 In this game you are trying to guess a number from given array of natural numbers.
 After each guess computer can give you 3 types of feedback:

--This number is too big,
+1) This number is too big,

--This number is too small,
+2) This number is too small,

--You guessed it!
+3) You guessed it!

+Update:

+As of today this folder contains QT app which allows you to insert plain text and save it in a label